hoodslide/holistic-vim-tmux/README.md

 ### Plugins

-Here's a very brief tour of the plugins being used.
+Here's the plugins being used.
 Again, turn off anything you don't want, need or understand yet via the vimrc.plugins and vimrc.keymap files.
 Most plugins, you can type `:help PLUGIN_NAME`, or go to the project's Github page to browse the README, wiki, and plugin source.

 **Vim care & feeding**:
 * [Vundle.vim](https://github.com/gmarik/Vundle.vim) - Package manager